Andalusia election is harbinger of new political era in Spain

 By Julien Toyer

-ALMERIA, Spain An election on Sunday in Spain's Andalusia region, where one in three people are out of work, is an early test of how deeply the anti-austerity sentiment that brought Syriza to power in Greece has taken root across Europe's southern rim.
+ALMERIA, Spain, March 18 An election on Sunday in Spain's Andalusia region, where one in three people are out of work, is an early test of how deeply the anti-austerity sentiment that brought Syriza to power in Greece has taken root across Europe's southern rim.

 Andalusia is the first of three local votes leading up to a year-end national election that will measure sentiment in a country often hailed as a model of European economic recovery at the hands of German-inspired spending cuts and reforms.

-However, people are still suffering the effects of a recession that has cut national output by close to 7 percent between 2008 and 2013 and sent many into poverty.
+However, people are still suffering the effects of a recession that has cut ational output by close to 7 percent between 2008 and 2013 and sent many into poverty.

 Spain's political scene - a centre-left and centre-right bi-party system built when the Franco dictatorship ended in the 1970s - is now being upended by populist forces that are making inroads with the disaffected population.